-The output of all C actions should be concrete, measurable and with a clear benefit for the habitat, species and/or biodiversity issues targeted by the project.
-This benefit should be measurable and should be measured and evaluated under monitoring actions(s) proposed in section E. The output of each action should be indicated in the 'expected results' section.
+The output of all C actions should be concrete, measurable and with a clear benefit for the habitat, species targeted by the project.
+This benefit should be measurable and should be measured and evaluated under monitoring actions(s) proposed in section D. The output of each action should be indicated in the 'expected results' section.
 It should be quantified when possible.